Role of overparametrization in quantum approximate optimization: Introduction

-In this work we benchmark the performance of a QAOA sequence with respect to MAX-CUT problem on regular and random unweighted graphs as well as with random instances of the MAX-2-SAT problem.
-For the MAX-CUT problem on 2-regular graphs (a.k.a. rings of disagrees), we analytically establish that optimal QAOA depth scales as $\lfloor \frac{n}{2} \rfloor$ for even number of qubits $n$.
+We benchmark the performance of a QAOA sequence with respect to MAX-CUT problem on regular and random unweighted graphs as well as with random instances of the MAX-2-SAT problem.
+For the MAX-CUT problem on 2-regular graphs (a.k.a.~rings of disagrees), we analytically establish that optimal QAOA depth scales as $\lfloor \frac{n}{2} \rfloor$ for even number of qubits $n$.
 For odd $n$ the same scaling is confirmed numerically.
 Importantly, we observe that overparametrization depth exactly coincides with the optimal circuit depth for up to 20 qubits.
 We numerically demonstrate that this agreement approximately holds for the MAX-CUT problem on unweighted regular graphs as well as unweighted random graphs: the solutions are likely to be found exactly at (or in a close vicinity of) the overparametrization depth.
-The case of MAX-2-SAT problem, however, demonstrates a different behavior.
-We find that the solutions to MAX-2-SAT instances could be obtained at depths much smaller than the overparametrized depth, with a high probability.
-These observations demonstrate that while overparametrization is sufficient to obtain solutions with a high probability, it may not be a necessary condition across all problems considered; while it is statistically necessary for MAX-CUT, it is not so in the case for MAX-2-SAT.
+The case of MAX-2-SAT problem, however, demonstrates a different behavior: we find that the solutions to MAX-2-SAT instances could be obtained at depths much smaller than the overparametrized depth, with a high probability.
+These results demonstrate that overparametrization is sufficient to obtain solutions with a high probability.
+However, in sharp contrast to previous observations (e.g. \cite{larocca2023theory, you2022convergence}), it is not a necessary condition across all problems considered; while it is statistically necessary for MAX-CUT, it is not so in the case for MAX-2-SAT, thereby highlighting the potential of QAOA in the underparametrized regime.